-Johan Dahlin is a business-minded PhD who is passionate about using Bayesian data analysis to make the world a better place.
+Johan Dahlin is a business-minded PhD passionate about improving the world by using Bayesian data analysis and machine learning.

 Who am I?